 Most of my illustration experience has been in editorial and package design (mainly album artwork).
 I have really enjoyed doing the album artwork because of the amount of freedom I usually have.
 There are always parameters and specs for a given project, but with the albums, I feel I can push the limits a little more.
 These are the clients that contact me because they are drawn to my personal work (the stuff I do for galleries), and I love any opportunity to apply that style to a freelance job.
-If given the opportunity, I'd love to try some poster design, book covers/interior book illustrations and textile design.
-We shall see what happens....
+This has been the case in providing artwork for some beer labels, such as Gigantic Brewing Company, which I felt was a great match for my style.

 How long have you been developing your artistic style?
 How did you begin to develop it?